stellar-deprecated/docs/guides/get-started/create-account.md

 </code-example>

-Now that you have a seed and public key, you can create an account.
+Now that you have a secret and public key, you can create an account.
 In order to prevent people from making a huge number of unnecessary accounts, each account must have a minimum balance of 20 lumens (lumens are the built-in currency of the Stellar network).[^2] Since you don’t yet have any lumens, though, you can’t pay for an account.
 In the real world, you’ll usually pay an exchange that sells lumens in order to create a new account.[^3] On Stellar’s test network, however, you can ask Friendbot, our friendly robot with a very fat wallet, to create an account for you.

 To create a test account, send Friendbot the public key you created.
 It’ll create and fund a new account using that public key as the account ID.